arieltyson/class-pass/README.md

-# 📘 **ClassPass – Early Student Risk Detection (Custom ML Pipeline)**
+# 📘 **ClassPass – Early Student Risk Detection (Custom ML Pipeline + Bayesian Network)**

-**ClassPass** is a fully reproducible, interpretable machine-learning pipeline for early dropout-risk detection in higher education programs.
+**ClassPass** is a fully reproducible, interpretable machine learning and probabilistic AI system for early dropout risk detection in higher education programs.

-It implements:
+It now implements the following AI paradigms:

-- A **custom from-scratch k-Nearest Neighbors classifier**
+- **Custom k-Nearest Neighbours classifier**
-- A **custom Decision Tree classifier** (entropy/Gini, interpretable rule extraction)
+- **Custom Decision Tree classifier**
-- A full preprocessing and encoding pipeline
-- Separate scripts for EDA, kNN training, and Decision Tree training
-- Explainability tools (neighbors + rule extraction)
-- Validation-based model selection (tuning *k* or *max_depth*)
-- Train/val/test splits, metrics, confusion matrices, and artifacts
+- **Bayesian Network for probabilistic inference**

 The system uses the UCI *Predict Students’ Dropout and Academic Success* dataset and maps the original 3-class target into a binary label: